 - Always be building value.
 Consumers are more inclined to purchase when they perceive value.
 Without building value, you’re stuck selling on price, which means you can easily lose that customer to a lower price in the future.

 - Always be handling objections.
 Anyone can read a presentation, but factoring in when the prospect throws a monkey wrench in your face is a next-level sales skill.
-Knowing how to tactfully handle objections is a must, but the most effective way to turn the why into a buy is also knowing how to address objections before they happen.
+Knowing how to tactfully handle and overcome objections is a must, but the most effective way to turn the why into a buy is also knowing how to address objections before they happen.

 - Always be closing.
 Even though we’d love to imagine everyone saying, “I’ll take it!”, you still have to close the sale.
 Whether it’s using assumptive or permission-based closing phrases or other closing techniques, using trial closes throughout the call and a final closing statement will ensure success.